Energy Technology Perspectives: ETP 2012

 Energy Technology Perspectives 2012 (ETP 2012) presents global scenarios and strategies to 2050, a special chapter with scenario analysis to 2075 and detailed scenarios for nine world regions.

 ETP 2010

 ETP 2010 builds on the success of earlier editions by providing updated scenarios with greater regional detail giving insights on which new technologies will be most important in the different regions of the world.

-It highlights the key technological challenges and opportunities in each of the main energy-using sectors and describes the new policies that will be needed to realise change.
+It highlights the key technological challenges and opportunities in each of the main energy-using sectors and describes the new policies that will be needed to realize change.

 ETP 2008

-The second edition of Energy Technology Perspectives, ETP 2008 addresses the need of ever increasing energy supplies to sustain economic growth and development.
+The second edition of Energy Technology Perspectives, ETP 2008 addresses the need of ever-increasing energy supplies to sustain economic growth and development.

 The study contains technology road maps for all key energy sectors, including electricity generation, buildings, industry and transport.